Inventory reporting for better business decisions

 What’s more, Katana offers seamless integrations with the best business tools out there, like QuickBooks Online, Xero, Shopify, and BigCommerce, making it easy to keep your information synchronized across the platforms.
 This eliminates the need to manually transfer data between different systems, saving you a lot of hours.

-Get your scrap under control with Katana — try it out today by signing up for a free 14-day trial.
+Get your scrap under control with Katana — reach out to the sales team and request a demo today.